What Should HR Do When a Manager is Dating a Direct Report?

 “Do not wait for the situation to resolve itself.
 Request a meeting with both employees as soon as you catch wind of the situation, and over time, facilitate a change of department for one of them.
 This is important to prevent other employees from thinking that the subordinate has some sort of privilege over the rest by having a relationship with the boss.

-After witnessing manager-employee relationships on multiple occasions, I’ve found that this has definitely been the best approach.”
+After witnessing manager-employee romantic relationships on multiple occasions, I’ve found that this has definitely been the best approach.”

 Cristian Rennella, VP of HR & CoFounder